a11yhood/fts/index.md

 ---
+title: full text search of the a11yhood assistive technology
 ---
-# Search the a11yhood assistive technology collection

 <script type="module">
 import lunr from "https://esm.sh/lunr"